Ontrack and RAID data recovery

 RAID 0 is the classic data stripping configuration, where data is written across all drives resulting in faster access.
 However, this performance carries a risk, if one or more disks cause a disaster in a RAID 0, then a serious loss of data can occur.
 The diagram below shows how the data is distributed across the matrix.

 An example of a data recovery situation: a file was created that occupied data stripes 1 – 4, if drive 2 were to fail and the 2nd stripe lost, the file would most likely become corrupted.
 Another way to look at it would be if one drive fails, the largest possible good file would have to be smaller than the combined size of the remaining stripes.RAID 0

 This is the RAID level that sets up disk mirroring; the data on the primary disk is duplicated onto the other.
 There are no performance gains for this RAID, but if one drive fails, then you will have a backup on the second one.RAID 1

 To gain performance and/or additional redundancy the standard RAID levels can be combined to create hybrid or nested RAID levels, RAID types that provide redundancy are typically combined with RAID 0 to boost performance.

-As you can see from the diagrams below these 2 RAID levels are a combination or RAID 0 and RAID 1.
-The difference between the two is the location of the actual RAID array, this is show on the diagrams where the stripes are in bold.
+As you can see from the diagrams below, these two levels of RAID are a combination of RAID 0 and RAID 1.
+The difference between the two is the actual position of the RAID array, shown by the diagrams where the bands are in bold.

-RAID 01 is configured so the RAID 0 has a mirror copy.
+RAID 01 is configured so that RAID 0 is a mirror copy.